 Where to Stay

-Make a weekend of it by booking a room at Loudoun’s coolest new hotel: the 39-suite Hotel Burg, which opened on Leesburg’s happening King Street on August 1.
+Make a weekend of it by booking a room at Loudoun’s coolest new hotel: the 39-suite Hotel Burg, which opened on Leesburg’s happening King Street in the summer of 2025.
 Soak up great views of the historic downtown from your room or the roof deck (open to guests and club members) and then enjoy craft cocktails and farm-to-table food at the sublime Diana Lounge or restaurant The Hunton.
 For a quieter, more rural retreat, Hidden View B&B outside Hillsboro is set on 10 rolling acres with sublime Blue Ridge views and has an inviting swimming pool.
 Traveling with the family?
 Loudoun is home to countless brand name hotels that are minutes from historic Leesburg, the popular One Loudoun entertainment district or Washington Dulles International Airport.